tomatillo

 Tomatillos

-Although they are widely available in the US, I don’t think I have met more than a couple people here who use fresh tomatillos in their cooking.
+Although they are widely available in the US, I don’t think I have met a lot of people here who use fresh tomatillos in their cooking.
 It may be partly because people are not familiar with them or how to cook them, but…. they are not an appealing ingredient as far as looks go with the first impression!
 But let me tell you why you should definitely give them a try.

 They are from the tomato family, but are much firmer than red tomatoes and less juicy.
 They are green and covered with a papery husk, that tends to be speckled with dirt and sometimes randomly torn or stuck to the flesh of the tomatillo.
 This is because the skin of the tomatillo is a bit sticky and waxy.
 They also have a somewhat humid aroma, from the moisture caught in between the skin and the husk along their travels and storage time.